Guidance on the application of the NHS Injury Cost Recovery scheme for 2017 to 2018.

-This guidance is primarily for NHS trusts and NHS foundation trusts who provide treatment for injuries whose costs are recoverable under the NHS Injury Cost Recovery scheme (ICR).
+This guidance is for NHS trusts and NHS foundation trusts who provide treatment for injuries where costs are recoverable under the NHS Injury Cost Recovery scheme (ICR).

-It sets out the circumstances where costs can be recovered and the process under which this is undertaken, as well as giving some guidance on how ICR payments should be recorded in annual accounts.
+It sets out the circumstances and processes for recovering costs.
+It gives guidance on how ICR payments should be recorded in annual accounts.

 The idea behind the scheme is that those responsible for causing injury to others should meet the cost of NHS treatment.
 NHS costs are recovered only where personal injury compensation is paid, for example after a road traffic accident.
 Funds recovered come primarily from a third party compensator/insurer.